ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: Results and Discussion

 \subsubsection{SNe II}

 The SN II light curves were fit with the analytical model presented by \cite{2019ApJ...884...83V}.
 This model is similar to the Bazin with two additional free parameters for the plateau component often seen in SN II light curves.
-SNe II are a diverse family of transients with a rich variety in light curve morphology, and in some cases this simple model is unable to capture light curve features.
-The fits were inspected visually and discarded if found to be inadequate.
+SNe II are a diverse family of transients with a rich variety in light curve morphology, and in some cases this simple model is unable to capture light curve features, in which case the estimated peak and light curve duration is unreliable.
+The fits were inspected visually and discarded if the overall light curve shape and/or peak was poorly fit.